traloph/ESP32-AirGap-AC-Detect/README.md

 ## Work in Progress features
+- Better tracability of the modified LIS3MDL driver in use as well as the OLED driver (also modified).
 - Different sound in interval notification depending on mesured amplitude.
 - Auto-calibrate condition B (amplitude) & adaptive INT calibration.
 - Self-test with 50 Hz frequency injection and action if identification fails.